 - Health Care Access Project: Get counsel and representation at administrative hearings for applying to government assistance programs, such as Medicaid eligibility determinations, NJ FamilyCare and Medicare cases.
 Also get help in dealing with legal issues that may result from health insurance companies, even those that are part of the Affordable Care Act.
 Attorneys can also advise on medical debt collection laws in New Jersey.
 Read more on assistance from medical debt collectors in NJ.

-- Senior Law Project: Offers legal assistance, advice, and representation in order to protect and secure the rights of senior citizens, who are defined as older persons who are 60 years and older.
+- Senior Law Project and Elder Attorneys Offers legal assistance, advice, and representation in order to protect and secure the rights of senior citizens, who are defined as older persons who are 60 years and older.
 Receive help with Housing, Consumer, Family, Public Benefits, Health Care, Medical and other legal matters.

-- Low Income Taxpayer Clinic: This is a service that helps individuals and families with IRS related cases or controversies.
+- Low Income Taxpayer Clinic in NJ: This is a service that helps individuals and families with IRS related cases or controversies.
 They can even help with state of New Jersey tax issues.
 The clinic also provides educational services about a resident’s tax rights, responsibilities, and obligations.
 Some basic property tax assistance may be provided.

 - Support is offered for illegal debt collection or mortgage practices too.
 It can also assist homeowners in New Jersey who are victims of predatory lending practices and who may be in danger of losing their most important asset, their home.
 Attorneys can also help with payday lenders.